miekg/cf/cmd/cffmt/cffmt.1.md

 ~~~

 If the first line of the file contains the comment: `# cffmt:no`  it will not be pretty printed.
-Another directive is `# cffmt:list-nl` which says the _next_ list will have each item printed on a
+Another directive is `# cffmt:list` which says the _next_ list will have each item printed on a
 new line.
 For example:

 ~~~ cfengine